Geometry of the del Pezzo surface y^2=x^3+Am^6+Bn^6: Previous and new approaches to density of points

 \subsection{Root number method}

 To prove that the set of rational points $\E(\Q)$ of an elliptic surface $\E$ is Zariski dense, it suffices to show that for infinitely many $t\in\P^1(\Q)$ the fibre $\E_t$ is an elliptic curve with positive Mordell-Weil rank, cf. \cite[Lem.
 7.4]{SVL}.
 For this reason, it is useful to study the \emph{root number}, denoted by $W(E)\in\{\pm1\}$.
-The root number $W(E)$ is conjecturally equal to the parity $(-1)^{rk(E)}$ of the Mordell-Weil rank\footnote{by a weaker version of the Birch and Swinnerton-Dyer conjecture called the \textbf{parity conjecture}, cf. \cite{DokchitserParity}.}.
-Under this conjecture, it is thus sufficient to find infinitely many fibres with negative root number in order to prove the Zariski density.
+The root number $W(E)$ is conjecturally equal to the parity $(-1)^{rk(E)}$ of the Mordell-Weil rank\footnote{The parity conjecture $W(E)=(-1)^{rkE(\Q)}$ is equivalent to the congruence modulo $2$ of the algebraic rank with the analytic rank (the order of annulation of the $L$-function at $s=1$), thus it is a weakening of the Birch and Swinnerton-Dyer conjecture which predicts the equality of the two ranks, cf. \cite{DokchitserParity}.}.
+Under this Parity Conjecture, it is thus sufficient to find infinitely many fibres with negative root number in order to prove the Zariski density.

-For a non-isotrivial elliptic surface, it is widely believed that the rank takes infinitely many times a non-zero value and the work of the first author \cite{Desjardins1} (although depending on the parity conjecture and two more analytic number theory conjectures) confirms it through the study of the variation of the root number.
-For the isotrivial elliptic surfaces, it can happen that a family has a constant root number.
-If $W(E_t)=+1$ for all $t\in\P^1(\Q)$ and that the surface has $j$-invariant 0, then it is not yet known whether the rational points are Zariski dense\footnote{For rational elliptic surfaces with $j$-invariant 1728 and families of quadratic twists, the density of the rational points is proven by geometric methods by the first author in \cite{Desjardins2}}.
-Recall the following theorem:
+Building on ideas of \cite{Manduchi}, \cite{Helfgott} and \cite{VA}, the first author \cite{Desjardins1} confirms (conditionally\footnote{This result depends on the parity conjecture and two more analytic number theory conjectures}) that non-isotrivial elliptic surfaces have a dense set of rational point through the study of the variation of the root number.
+For isotrivial elliptic surfaces, it can happen that a family has a constant root number, but \cite{Desjardins2} proves (unconditionally) that they have a dense set of rational points given that the surface has $j$-invariant $j\not=0$.
+If $W(E_t)=+1$ for all $t\in\P^1(\Q)$ and that the $j$-invariant is $0$, then it is not yet known whether the rational points are Zariski dense.